Bernie Sanders 2016 presidential campaign: Bernie or Bust

 "Bernie or Bust" refers to the intention of some of Sanders's supporters not to vote for Hillary Clinton if she won the Democratic nomination, but rather to write in Sanders, vote for a third-party candidate such as Jill Stein or Gary Johnson, or not to vote at all.

 The movement stemmed from distrust of the Democratic Party establishment and the party's primary system.
 The party was accused of bias in Clinton's favor beginning around December 2015, culminating in leaked emails just before the 2016 Democratic National Convention.
 Sanders repeatedly said he would vote for Clinton in the general election in order to avoid a "disastrous" Trump presidency and encouraged his supporters to do the same.

-The Bernie or Bust movement is often cited as one of the contributing factors in Hillary Clinton's loss in the general election via the spoiler effect.
-Other media commentators have disagreed.
+The extent to which the movement was a contributing factor in Clinton's loss in the general election via the spoiler effect has been debated.
 According to NPR and Newsweek, more than 20% of Sanders voters voted for Trump or another candidate (or did not vote) in the 2016 general election.

-The movement experienced controversy when, at the Democratic National Convention, comedian Sarah Silverman urged other Sanders supporters to back Hillary Clinton and remarked that Bernie or Bust people were "being ridiculous."

 Unaffiliated Sanders-for-President organizations

 Among the organizations that worked to elect Sanders without any formal affiliation with his campaign was People for Bernie, an online group that grew out of the Occupy movement and was active in sending protesters to shut down Donald Trump rallies.

-Veterans for Bernie Sanders, also known as "Vets for Bernie," was the first national grassroots association of military veterans ever to organize on behalf of a presidential candidate.
+Veterans for Bernie Sanders, also known as "Vets for Bernie", was an association of military veterans who supported the Sanders campaign.
 VFB mobilized veterans in all 50 states to attend Sanders events, including a veterans' rally in Gettysburg.
-The group has been credited with developing innovative "social media content based around endorsements from individual veterans."
+The group had been credited with developing innovative "social media content based around endorsements from individual veterans."

 In April 2015, the grassroots group College Students for Bernie was created by college students from universities from across the country.
 The group served as an outlet and a resource for college students to take an active role in the 2016 election by campaigning for Sanders and fighting for progressive causes.
 The organization had over 260 chapters established at various universities and colleges in the United States.